tjaffrel/Deep-HP-tutorial/README.md

 ### DeePMD

-For DeePMD it is similar but we don't provide other formats than the original `pb`. :warning: In DeePMD your predicted energies is in eV and atomic coordinates is in Angstrom (default units in DeePMD).
+For DeePMD it is similar but we don't provide other formats than the original `pb`. :warning: **In DeePMD your predicted energies is in eV and atomic coordinates is in Angstrom** (default units in DeePMD).

 # Example

 We provide 6 examples that encompass the basics of Deep-HP inputs witch which you can do almost everything you want.
 They are located in `/home/user/.../tinker-hp/GPU/examples/`.
-Some toy MLP models are located in `/home/user/.../tinker-hp/GPU/ml_models/`.
+Some toy machine learning potential models are located in `/home/user/.../tinker-hp/GPU/ml_models/`.

 * **Example 1:** <br />
 *Objective:* Perform machine learning potential simulation - on full system. <br />